-Hearts and Arrows Diamonds – Basics
+Hearts and Arrows Diamond – Basics

 A Hearts and Arrows diamond is a modern round brilliant, cut to show crisp 3D optical precision, also called optical symmetry.
 When a diamond is cut with scientifically proven “ideal proportions” and is additionally fine-tuned to show a crisp pattern of “hearts and arrows,” it belongs to an extremely rare subset of round diamonds known as Super Ideal.